CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 The sooner, the better.
 Early Medi-Cal qualification planning provides you with more options, including

-creating estate planning documents with Medi-Cal planning language to ensure that your appointed agent
+creating estate planning documents with Medi-Cal planning language to ensure that your appointed

-Of course it is never too late for Medi-Cal planning and effective strategies can still be implemented in
+never too late for Medi-Cal planning and effective strategies can still be implemented in

 I AM ALREADY RECEIVING CALIFORNIA MEDI-CAL BENEFITS.
 CAN I STILL BENEFIT

-FROM MEDI-CAL PLANNING?
+FROM MEDI-CAL PLANNING

 Absolutely.
 Medi-Cal planning could potentially reduce or eliminate your “share of cost” co-payment and